 - Is your beer & cider suitable for vegans?

 Yes - our beers and ciders are unfiltered, unfined, unpasteurised and totally vegan-friendly :)

 - Is your beer 'real ale'?

-Yes - our beer falls under the category of 'real ale' because it is bottle conditioned, meaning carbonation is achieved through secondary fermentation in the bottle.
-The second round of fermentation is responsible for the small amount of yeast sediment in the bottom of the bottles.
+Yes - our beer falls under the category of 'real ale' because it is either can-conditioned or bottle-conditioned, meaning carbonation is achieved through secondary fermentation in the can or bottle.
+The second round of fermentation is responsible for the small amount of yeast sediment in the bottom of the brew.
 Most commercial beers on the supermarket shelves are not 'real ale' because they are force-carbonated using extraneous carbon dioxide.